johndk/berkeley-ml-capstone/README.md

 | `ArrDel15` | Not used | Target only | Target only | Target only |
 | Other arrival outcomes and post-arrival fields | Excluded | Excluded | Excluded | Excluded |

-“Dropped” means a field is unnecessary or inappropriate for this capstone design; it does not mean the field has no value in other aviation studies.
+“Dropped” means that a field is not needed or is not appropriate for this project.
+It may still be useful in other aviation studies.

 ### BTS columns retained for modeling